 We were in luck in terms of the weather – less so for those that evening as the heavens duly opened.
 The vagaries of the British summer are going to make this eating out “out” malaky a bit Russian roulette I fear.

-So (eventually as always) to the food, the menu has been understandably pared back to suit the new norm (at least for the timing being).
+So (eventually as always) to the food, the menu has been understandably pared back to suit the new norm (at least for the time being).

 All looked rather lovely and J and I exchanged many a Whatsapp message salavating as to what we were going to have.

 Whilst sorely tempted by the steak pie and chips special (I was out voted by J and Mrs. SF – democracy, sometimes, sucks – and suffered food envy each time said pie shimmied past on route to other tables),